Hypnotherapy for Overcoming Phobias

 Hypnotherapy can support overcoming phobias recovery by combining suggestion with desensitization and emotional reprocessing.
 Compared with standard approaches:

-- Hypnotherapy can be complementary to CBT and exposure therapy (e.g., using hypnotic relaxation to reduce distress before in vivo exposure).
+• Hypnotherapy can support CBT and exposure therapy.
+For example, hypnotic relaxation may lower distress before in vivo exposure.

 - It can speed habituation by lowering physiological arousal and enabling guided imagery or immersive rehearsal of challenging situations.